TZer0/tzer0.github.io/discord.md

 12. A lot of things that ought to have been standard is something you need to do via a bot.
 13. No way to avoid having someone on the top of the authority-chain, having a properly democratic server is impossible.
 14. If you don't have admin (but have mod), you can't click the clear permissions button for a role even if you are able to turn off each of them individually.
-15. New roles inherit from @everyone.
-This means that if you forgot to remove the ability to ping @everyone before you remove that permission from @everyone, you'll have to go through every role individually and do it for every single one of them.
+15. New roles inherit from `@everyone`.
+This means that if you forgot to remove the ability to ping `@everyone` before you remove that permission from `@everyone`, you'll have to go through every role individually and do it for every single one of them.
 16. Granting someone read messages permissions in a channel doesn't update what they see.
 They'll have to restart the client to see what they're now allowed to see.

 #### Contributors